Updated: May 29

 If you notice your dog or cat squinting, unable to open one eye (or conversely, an inability to close one eye properly) or pawing at their face, then it might be time to give their eyes a little rinse.

-A travel-sized bottle of contact lens solution works wonders here; there are dozens of ways to administer eye drops to your dog or cat, depending on their temperament.
+A travel-sized bottle of contact lens solution works wonders here and is great to have on hand in your emergency pet first-aid kit; there are dozens of ways to administer eye drops to your dog or cat, depending on their temperament.
 It might involve having them face away from you (their butt to your belly) and lifting their head back, or maybe they’re a little anxious and just need you to comfort them and gently stroke their head while easing the bottle towards their eye from behind.
 Whichever way works for you, just remember to not touch the bottle to their eye—there’s no need to make an unpleasant situation even more uncomfortable for them!

 If the irritation persists or isn’t easily flushed away, it might be time to get to the vet.